TromboneScott/Oscars/README.txt

 Update the link in ../index.html to point to current year

-Check the ballots as they come in and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
-Either restart the batch or just wait until a new ballot is entered
+Check the ballots as they come in and fix any names where they didn't capitalize properly
+1. Fix names direclty in the Google Sheet that the Google Form is using to collect the data
+2. Either restart the batch or just wait until a new ballot is entered

+Proofread the category mapping:
+1. Open the web page: oscars.site44.com/<year>/categoryDefinitions.xml
+2. Verify that the year now shows up in the banner title (20xx OSCARS)
+2. Verify that each category (in bold) is mapped to the correct question on the ballot

 --- After contest deadline for entering guesses